signalogic/SigSRF_SDK/mediaTest_readme.md

 Debug flags:

-* DS_PKTSTATS_LOG_LIST_ALL_INPUT_PKTS, list all current buffer input entries separately from Diaglib analysis sections
+* DS_PKTSTATS_LOG_LIST_ALL_INPUT_PKTS, list all current buffer input entries separately from analysis and stats section
-* DS_PKTSTATS_LOG_LIST_ALL_OUTPUT_PKTS, list all current buffer output entries separately from Diaglib analysis sections
+* DS_PKTSTATS_LOG_LIST_ALL_OUTPUT_PKTS, list all current buffer output entries separately from analysis and stats section

 <a name="SupportedRFCs"></a>
 ## RFCs